QuantumOverture/KnowledgeBase/Django.md

 * https://www.djangoproject.com/start/ (*Django Tutorials* by `Django Software Foundation`)
 * https://www.youtube.com/watch?v=UmljXZIypDc (*Python Django Tutorial* by`Corey Schafer`)
 * https://www.youtube.com/watch?v=6oOHlcHkX2U (*Try DJANGO Tutorial - 23 - Django Model Forms* by `CodingEntrepreneurs`)
+* https://stackoverflow.com/questions/3644902/how-to-check-if-a-user-is-logged-in-how-to-properly-use-user-is-authenticated (*How to check if a user is logged in (how to properly use user.is_authenticated)?* by `[Rick](https://stackoverflow.com/users/378874/rick)`)